koskath/arete2/course_content/ML/md_files/Lecture15/lecture_15_slide_38_linear-programming.md

 # Slide 38 of Lecture 15 contains information about the Linear programming.

-• LP-based verification works by defining the system as a set of linear constraints, and property to be verified as an objective function.
-• Objective function can be either a minimization or a maximization function.
-• DNN verification: LP is used to check robustness of network against adversarial attacks.
-• Limitation of LP: Requires linear constraints.
+Linear-programming-based verification defines the system through linear constraints and casts the property being verified as an objective function, which can be framed as either a minimization or maximization problem.
+For deep neural networks, LP methods commonly check robustness against adversarial attacks, although their applicability is limited by the requirement that models or abstractions adhere to linear constraints.